jaykhan-dev/nuxt-portfolio/content/blog/sort-by-category.md

 ---
-title: Nuxt Content: Adding a category sort
+title: Nuxt Content Adding a category sort
 description: We explore how we can sort by category as well as search term in Nuxt Content.
 A solid choice for a headless CMS
 previewImage: generic/puppetlogo.png
 categories:
   - Nuxt Content
   - VueJS
+published: true
 ---

 # Setting up the application